-Kieran Goodson prepared an extensive breakdown of his most recent 3D environment Those Who Mourn: storytelling and symbols, environment design and production, learning sources, and more.
+Kieran Goodson prepared an extensive breakdown of his recent 3D environment: storytelling, symbols, environment design, production, learning sources, and more.

 Everyone knows the overwhelming feeling of losing something in our lives.
 It could be the disappointment faced after failing to hit a target you’ve worked towards.
 It could be the feeling of missing out on an opportunity of a lifetime, through no fault of your own.
 It could be the agonizing pain of a friend or relative passing away.